alexa-samples/skill-sample-nodejs-name-the-show/README.md

     1. Enter `NameTheShowDynamoDBAccess` as the **Name**.
     1. Click **Create Policy**.
 1. That's it!
 The skill should be enabled on your developer account.
 Launch the skill by saying, **"Alexa, open name the show"**.
+    > Note: the first time you launch it, the DyanmoDB table will be created.
+It is normal for an error to be returned while it is being created.
+Check back after a few minutes and the skill will work as expected.

 ## License